 You've just got your Nintendo Switch OLED model, but the screen is not quite what you expected it to be?
 Don't worry, Nintendo Life's American-based video producer, Zion Grassl, has got a fix!

-Be warned - by changing your screen brightness settings on this new OLED model, you do potentially run the risk of burn-in.
+Before we start, be warned - by changing your screen brightness settings on this new OLED model, you do potentially increase the risk of screen burn-in.
+(Although YouTuber Bob Wulff conducted an experiment and found no noticeable burn-in after 1800 hours of continuous use — take that as you will.)

 With that out of the way, here are some ways you can improve the brightness of the screen:

-Alternatively, you can follow the next lot of steps:
+Alternatively, you can follow the next lot of steps and change the brightness settings the long-winded way:

 "You'll notice that the screen looks a lot more normal, a bit more softer on the eyes...depending on the game that you're playing, you may want to change it back to vivid."